Personal data and the handling of personal data

 Personal data that we handle and the purpose

 In order to keep people updated about our activities we send newsletters upon approval through email.
 We keep the email addresses in Mailchimp and upon request we immediately remove the email address from our database.

-In order to fullfill member agreements we process personal data and the information is kept in our systems only as long as necessary to fulfill our legal responsibilities.
+In order to fulfill member agreements we process personal data and the information is kept in our systems only as long as necessary to fulfill our legal responsibilities.
 The data processed is names, addresses, in some cases Swedish identity numbers, email addresses and also when approved card details.
-The systems we use are Nexudus, Fortnox and Payex.
+The systems we use are Nexudus, Fortnox, Podio, Icloud, Mailchimp and Payex.
 We also offer all members a digital key to the house and in order to do so we need name, phone number and email address.
 The information is kept in a safe key system, Paxton, which only authorized staff has access to.
 The information in the system is removed within a month after the key is returned.